Kalevala Day: Early 20th century

-In the early 1900s, the Russian administration initiated efforts to Russify Finland.
-During this politically tense "First Period of Russification", a statue of Elias Lönnrot by the sculptor Emil Wikström was erected in Helsinki.
+In the early 1900s, the Russian administration attempted to Russify Finland and to integrate it more closely into the Russian Empire.
+This policy faced broad resistance from the Finnish public.
+During this politically tense period, a statue of Elias Lönnrot by the sculptor Emil Wikström was erected in Helsinki.
 It depicts Lönnrot on a verse-collecting journey, writing in his notebook.
 Beside Lönnrot is the hero of Kalevala, Väinämöinen, and at the base of the monument's pedestal, the maiden Impi is selecting strands from her hair for a kantele.

 Since the Russian authorities sought to suppress expressions of national identity, no public unveiling ceremony was held.
 Instead, the statue was revealed in the dark of night on 18 October 1902.
-Despite this, the statue soon became a symbol of passive resistance.
+The statue soon became a symbol of passive resistance.
 In the following days, numerous wreaths were placed at the monument, and silent crowds gathered around it.
-Honoring the statue would later become a central part of Kalevala Day celebrations.
+A procession to the statue would later become a central part of Kalevala Day celebrations.

-On the 60th anniversary of the New Kalevala in 1909, it was recognized that the work was being forgotten.
-The Young Finnish Party (Nuorsuomalaiset) began promoting the idea of an annual celebration.
-Among active proponents were poet Eino Leino and linguist Eemil Nestor Setälä.
-That year, university students marked the occasion with a torchlit procession to Lönnrot's statue, where they raised cheers "to the memory of Elias Lönnrot, the creator of Kalevala".
-Small celebrations were held in cities across Finland, and the celebration was promoted as an alternative to Runeberg Day, observed on 5 February.
-While Johan Ludvig Runeberg wrote in Swedish, Kalevala was distinctly Finnish, highlighting the linguistic identity championed by the Fennoman movement.
+On the 60th anniversary of the New Kalevala in 1909, some parties voiced concern that the work was being forgotten.
+In response, the Young Finnish Party (Nuorsuomalaiset) began promoting the idea of an annual celebration.
+Among the advocates were the poet Eino Leino and the linguist Eemil Nestor Setälä.
+That year, university students observed the anniversary with a torchlit procession to Elias Lönnrot's statue, where they paid tribute to him.
+Smaller celebrations were organized in towns across Finland.
+The event was promoted as an alternative to Runeberg Day, observed on 5 February.
+This reflected the then-ongoing language strife in Finland between Swedish and Finnish speakers.
+While Johan Ludvig Runeberg wrote in Swedish and was associated with Swedish cultural elite, the Kalevala was distinctly Finnish, and it was championed by the Fennomans.

 During the 1910s, the Finnish Alliance (Suomalaisuuden Liitto) and various youth associations organized Kalevala Day celebrations across the country.
 The 75th anniversary of the Old Kalevala in 1910 was especially popular, with nearly ten thousand people attending the ceremonies.
-Notably, both Swedish- and Finnish-speaking students participated in the procession to Lönnrot's statue, reflecting a period of reduced linguistic tension between the two language groups.
+In the latter part of the decade, both Swedish- and Finnish-speaking students took part in the procession to Lönnrot's statue, reflecting a period of reduced linguistic tension between the two language groups.
 The following year, Kalevala Day coincided with Shrove Tuesday (Finnish: Laskiainen), and only a few dozen people attended the celebrations at Lönnrot's statue.
 The celebrations resumed in 1912 and became an established tradition.